Buying and selling properties with a private water supply

 What you need to do to show your private water supply is safe if you are buying, selling or renting a property.

-A large number of properties in the area don't have a mains water supply.
-If you are buying or selling a property that has a private water supply there are steps you will need to take to make sure, or show, the supply is safe.
+If you're buying, renting or selling a property that has a private water supply there are steps you will need to take to make sure, or show, the supply is safe.

 Selling a property with a private water supply